 For group 2 suppliers, Albiro works through agents who do the production planning and check production.
 Delivery dates are discussed.
-The agents can shift production to other factories in case that a factory is already running on full capacity.
+The agents can shift production to other factories in case that a factory is already running on full capacity, in such cases they need to keep the brand informed.

-Recommendation: FWF recommends Albiro to further integrate its planning process with group 2 suppliers.
+Recommendation: FWF recommends Albiro to further review the impact/ benefit of changes made in the last year, integrate its planning process with group 2 suppliers.
 It could share forecasts and also learn more about the production capacity of the factories that are used by its agents.